-- · Determines the Agenda of the meeting of the Board of Directors. - Chairs the Meetings of the Board of Directors and the General Meetings of the Shareholders of the Company. - Reviews the information and documents and confirms their relevance in order to be submitted to the Members of the Board of Directors prior to the Board Meetings. - Reviews the strategy of the Group with the General Manager of the Company. - · Represents the Company in all its major dealings. - Meets with the major shareholders of the Company and conveys their suggestions to the Board of Directors. - Cooperates with the General Manager of the Company to determine the strategic targets of the Group according to the developments of the sector within which the Group operates and secures the thorough appraisal of the Company's strategic or other development proposals and the presentation thereof to the Board of Directors for final approval. - Evaluates and promotes various other proposals of the General Manager. - Represents together with the General Manager and/or selective members of the Management Team the Company at various meetings for the promotion of the strategic targets of the Company. - Develops and maintains effective relationships with the Company's stakeholders ensuring the continuity and the sustainable development of the business.
+- Determines the Agenda of the meeting of the Board of Directors. - Chairs the Meetings of the Board of Directors and the General Meetings of the Shareholders of the Company. - Reviews the information and documents and confirms their relevance in order to be submitted to the Members of the Board of Directors prior to the Board Meetings. - Reviews the strategy of the Group with the General Manager of the Company. - Represents the Company in all its major dealings. - Meets with the major shareholders of the Company and conveys their suggestions to the Board of Directors. - Cooperates with the General Manager of the Company to determine the strategic targets of the Group according to the developments of the sector within which the Group operates and secures the thorough appraisal of the Company's strategic or other development proposals and the presentation thereof to the Board of Directors for final approval. - Evaluates and promotes various other proposals of the General Manager. - Represents together with the General Manager and/or selective members of the Management Team the Company at various meetings for the promotion of the strategic targets of the Company. - Develops and maintains effective relationships with the Company's stakeholders ensuring the continuity and the sustainable development of the business. - Supervises the internal control system, secures the proper implementation of the Company's targets and updates the Board of Directors on the related progress. - · Holds periodic meetings with the management of the Company to discuss various specific subjects.